-Asset Allocation SERS' Board adopted new asset allocation targets in early 2009 based on an asset liability study conducted by the investment consultant.
-The asset allocation was reviewed and adjusted during FY2011 and again in FY2013.
-The most recent allocation targets for Multi-Asset Strategies was reduced from 15% to 10% with corresponding increase in Real Assets.
-No additional changes to the asset allocation were made in FY2015.
-On June 30, 2015, SERS' asset allocation and its corresponding benchmarks were as follows:
+Asset Allocation The most recent adjustment was made during FY2013 to reduce multi-asset strategies from 15% to 10% with corresponding increase in real assets.
+No changes to the asset allocation were made in FY2016.
+On June 30, 2016, SERS' asset allocation and its corresponding benchmarks were as follows: